wxs/cherylhsu.ca/content/post/2021-08-22-before-completion-stillness.md

 And when I first arrived, I was calm.
 I didn’t experience the flutters of nervousness and fear that I associate with the first days of school, job or joining a new team.
 I felt the *rightness* immediately, the deep resonance in my soul attuned to harmony.
 This deep and subtle sense that: **“Yes, you’re supposed to be here.”** Here, at Willow, right now, *present here.* And meeting seven strangers felt immediately familiar, as though I could access a felt sense of the potentiated future in the present. *As though being here is already enfolded within me.*

-I have surrendered fully to the monastic schedule and the frugal lifestyle, and I feel joy.
+I have surrendered fully to the strict monastic schedule and frugal lifestyle, and I feel joy.
 I don't feel the resistances and cravings that I had anticipated: no attachments to sleep in, to drink wine, to eat cheese, to check my phone.

 And this powerful sense of *rightness* continues to feel so easeful, so unfettered, so *whole*, that a part of me is terrified -- a part that is deeply attached to *my* autonomy, *my* agency, *my* choice.
 I want to laugh and sob at the same time.
-So many decisions in my life has relied on observing and synthesizing assessments and external validations of what is “right”, what is “good”, what is “reasonable”.
+So many decisions in my life have relied on observing and synthesizing assessments and external validations of what is “right”, what is “good”, what is “reasonable”.
 So coming here has a touch of *madness* to it.

 And yet, the words of Akira Kurosawa come to mind: *“In a mad world, only the mad are sane.”*